ManuCanedo/daily-coding-sessions-2020/README.md

 I still use it today to submit PoC and test new technologies.

 ![dozens-of-algorithms](media/dozens-of-algorithms-ai.jpg?raw=true "'Dozens of algorithms and feature-testing applications', generated with VQGAN+CLIP")
-*'Dozens of algorithms and feature test applications', generated with VQGAN+CLIP*
+<p align="center">Dozens of algorithms and feature test applications - generated with VQGAN+CLIP</p>

 ## **Applications**